 District of Columbia

 Washington, D.C., voters, in November 2014 passed the Legalization of Possession of Minimal Amounts of Marijuana for Personal Use Act of 2014, or Initiative 71.
 This act made it legal for adults ages 21 and older to possess small amounts of cannabis without a medical recommendation in the District of Columbia.
 Nearly 65% of Washington, D.C. voters approved Initiative 71.

 Before Initiative 71, possession or use of marijuana without a physician’s recommendation was prohibited under the Legalization of Marijuana for Medical Treatment Initiative of 1998, or Initiative 59.
-Although Initiative 59 was approved by 69% of voters in 1998, Congress passed the Barr Amendment to effectively block implementation of medical cannabis within the District of Columbia.
+Although Initiative 59 was approved by 69% of voters in 1998, the United States Congress passed the Barr Amendment to effectively block implementation of medical cannabis within the District of Columbia.

 Where is it safe to purchase weed in DC?

 Unless you are a registered patient, it is not legal to purchase weed in DC.
-Under Initiative 59 a patient or caregiver shall only purchase or consume medical cannabis from the registered dispensary designated on their patient registration identification card.
+Under Initiative 59, a patient or caregiver shall only purchase or consume medical cannabis from the registered dispensary designated on their patient registration identification card.
 A list of currently registered dispensaries is on the DCDOH website.

-There are currently no delivery services available to patients other than a designated caregiver.
+There are currently no delivery services available to patients other than via a designated caregiver.

 There is no tax imposed on the sale of medical cannabis.

 Where is it safe to consume?

 Consumption of medical cannabis in the District of Columbia is limited to the patient’s home or private property.
 The use of medical marijuana in public remains a criminal offense.

-Initiative 71 made it legal, within the District of Columbia, for adults ages 21 years and older to possess small amounts of cannabis regardless of medical recommendation, and possess cannabis-related paraphernalia.
+Initiative 71 made it legal within the District of Columbia for adults 21 and older to possess small amounts of cannabis regardless of medical recommendation and possess cannabis-related paraphernalia.

-Patients, caregivers, and adults at least 21 years of age can posses up to two ounces (2 oz), or 56.7 grams, of cannabis and cultivate up to six (6) plants within their residence.
-Regardless of how many adults living inside, a residence may not grow more than twelve (12) cannabis plants, with six (6) or fewer being mature, flowering plants.
+Patients, caregivers, and adults at least 21 years old can possess up to 2 ounces, or 56.7 grams, of cannabis and cultivate up to six plants within their residence.
+Regardless of how many adults living inside, a residence may not grow more than 12 cannabis plants, with six or fewer being mature, flowering plants.

 to Be to Consume?